Business Operations Manager

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Knowledge of local, state, and federal laws and regulations relevant to program areas.
+- Knowledge of local, state, and federal laws and regulations relevant to program areas and job duties.

-- Logically define problem areas, collect and evaluate data.
+- Skill in logically defining problem areas, collecting, and evaluating data.

 - Knowledge of the principles and practices of public administration and management.